imagej/imagej.github.io/_pages/plugins/replace-red-with-magenta.md

 At least magenta/green images help this situation.
 However, [the only thing human eyes can quantify are numbers](Spirals_(Macro) "wikilink").

-As a demonstration, call Fiji's {% include bc content='File | Open Samples | Spirals'%} and if you see a bright green and a bright yellow in the dominant spirals, you should look closer.
+As a demonstration, call Fiji's {% include bc path='File | Open Samples | Spirals'%} and if you see a bright green and a bright yellow in the dominant spirals, you should look closer.

 However, in the 21st century, one should always use proper [Colocalization](/techniques/colocalization-analysis) with scatter plots and statistics.
 It is [too easy not to](/plugins/coloc-2).